deparkes/OOMMFTools/README.md

 -OOMMFConvert- Converts OOMMF vector files into bitmaps and movies -ODTChomp    - Converts ODT files or subsets thereof into normally-delimited text files

+OOMMFTools was original developed by Mark Mascaro [http://web.mit.edu/daigohji/projects/OOMMFTools/].
+The version hosted here incorporates some additional code and compatability with recent libraries.

+Bug reports and feature requests should logged on github.

+# Installation
+Clone this repository to get the latest code:

+    >>> git clone -b oommftools_dev https://github.com/deparkes/OOMMFTools.git

+## Install Dependencies
-The script has the following dependencies:
+OOMMFTools has the following dependencies:

 - Python 2.7
 - wxPython